Can GitHub Issues Help in App Review Classifications?: Experiment Design and Implications

 \emph{\textbf{Answer to RQ3: } Augmenting the primary dataset using very low or high volumes of the auxiliary dataset can lead to a reduction in model performance.
 There is an effective range of 0.3 to 0.7 for volume ratio that often causes better results.}

-\subsubsection{RQ4: Influences of Dataset Augmentation on Transformer-Based Models}
+\subsection{RQ4: Influences of Dataset Augmentation on Transformer-Based Models}

 In this research question, our goal is to explore the impact of dataset augmentation on the performance of classifiers trained using various transformer-based algorithms.
+We discuss the results of review classifiers based on four models BERT~\cite{bert_model}, RoBERTa~\cite{roberta_model}, ALBERT~\cite{albert_model}, and DistilBERT~\cite{distilbert_model}.
+RoBERTa~\cite{roberta} stands as \emph{``Robustly-Optimized BERT''} that performs better than BERT~\cite{bert} by applying modifications in training and masking strategies.
+Also, ALBERT~\cite{albert} and DistilBERT~\cite{distilbert} use techniques to provide faster and lighter models without significant performance degradation~\cite{Izadi-2}.
+Since transformer-based models outperformed traditional algorithms for our task in previous studies~\cite{Hadi, Henao}, we do not consider them in this experiment.
 The results of this experiment will facilitate the selection of the appropriate algorithm for training binary review classifiers.
-We report the results of trained review classifiers based on four algorithms, BERT, DistilBERT, RoBERTa, and ALBERT, using LOO and augmented LOO datasets in Table \ref{table:RQ4}.
-Numbers that are bolded and underlined represent the maximum values for each algorithm and column, respectively.
-As detailed in RQ2, the Between-App method is also employed in this experiment.